 The Takeaway

-IVF treatments are expensive, but there are strategies aspiring parents can use to manage the costs.
-These include understanding (and maximizing) your health insurance benefits, looking to family for help, applying for a grant or a clinical trial, tapping health savings accounts, and taking advantage of financing plans offered through your fertility center.
+IVF treatments can be expensive, with a single cycle typically costing $15,000 to $20,000 or more.
+That said, there are strategies aspiring parents can use to manage the costs.
+These include understanding (and maximizing) your health insurance benefits, looking to family for help, applying for a grant or a clinical trial, tapping health savings accounts, taking advantage of financing plans offered through your fertility center, or considering a personal loan.

 SoFi Loan Products